htwais/morse/README.md

 - better error messages: add position in file and bad character
 - document errors
 - godoc example
-- error handling in Decode is far too complex
 - test output: convert space to hex to make it more readable